Dordogne – 4 nights

 Getting to the start of the walk

-The first hotel is in Beaulieu, and the last in Belcastel (or Rocamadour or Meyronne for shorter versions).
+The first hotel is in Beaulieu, and the last in Rocamadour, or Meyronne for shorter versions.
 Transfer times and methods are suggested for the three nearest airports below.
 For train arrival transfers see below.

 TOULOUSE BLAGNAC AIRPORT

-Outward: bus/tram to city then train or bus/train to St Denis près Martel, pre booked taxi from there to Beaulieu.
+Outward: shuttle bus to main station, train to Brive, pre booked taxi from there to Beaulieu.

-Return: taxi (included) to Souillac; train to Toulouse; bus/tram to airport – allow 3 hours.
+Return: pre-booked taxi Rocamadour to Souillac station (included); train to Toulouse; shuttle bus to airport – allow 3 hours.

 Transfers from train stations:

-Outward: Pre-booked taxi from agreed arrival point (supplement)
+Outward: Pre-booked taxi from agreed arrival point (supplement for stations other than Brive)

 Where You'll Stay

-The Dordogne is a popular holiday destination, and as such, there is a good variety of hotels and B&Bs – some very simple, such as those at Port de Gagnac and Autoire/Loubressac, others more sophisticated, such as those in Meyronne and Belcastel.
+The Dordogne is a popular holiday destination, and as such, there is a good variety of hotels and B&Bs – some very simple, such as those at Port de Gagnac and Autoire/Loubressac, others more sophisticated, such as that in Meyronne.
 Do consider an upgrade in Beaulieu or Rocamadour, or perhaps upgrade to a tower room or suite in Meyronne.

 All accommodations have ensuite bathrooms and WiFi.
-Only Le Turenne (upgrade) in Beaulieu, La Terrasse in Meyronne, the Beau Site (upgrade) in Rocamadour and the Pont de l’Ouysse in Belcastel have aircon.
+Only Le Turenne (upgrade) in Beaulieu, La Terrasse in Meyronne, and the Beau Site (upgrade) in Rocamadour have aircon.

 Small riverside hotel with comfortable rooms and terrace restaurant.